Barn Conversion Mortgages

 Surveys

-Ensure you set aside funds for a full building survey, as this level of report would be essential whether you’re building or buying a pre-built barn conversion.
+Ensure you set aside funds for a full building survey.
+This level of report is essential whether you’re building or buying a pre-built barn conversion.

 Budgeting

-Throughout this type of endeavour it’s fairly common to encounter unexpected issues and additional expenses.
-Having a clearly defined financial plan with a contingency fund included will put your mind at rest, and convince lenders that you’ve given due consideration to potential pitfalls.
+Throughout this type of endeavour, it’s fairly common to encounter unexpected issues and additional expenses.
+A clearly defined financial plan with a contingency fund will put your mind at rest and convince lenders that you’ve given due consideration to potential pitfalls.

 Speak to a broker experienced in barn conversion mortgages